by Alina Livneva24 October '19

 Artwork showcasing cultural traditions is also gaining momentum.
 In a time of great technological advancement, we are seeing artists creating on both ends of the spectrum.
 The artisan has been resurrected and is being celebrated in modern and traditional homes alike.

 The start of the new year always heralds trendsetters to forecast what’s going to take center stage.
 This year, experts claim color is going to be big, but what is art going to say in 2019?
 Monochromatic and minimalist line art is in decline; it looks like we’re heading into a more playful realm.
-Experts say the graphic design will be the synonym of boredom and discouragement and fine art seems to be fully on board.
+Experts say the graphic design will be the synonym of boredom and discouragement and fine art seems to be fully on board and trending.

 The fact that there has been no exhibition of abstract expressionism in Europe since the groundbreaking touring show of 1959 might suggest that it was, as a movement, a historical failure.
 Was the sheer ambition of it, the life-and-death heroism and claims of transcendence all just a bit too much?